notaryproject/notation/tuf-design.md

 #### Hiding artifacts from other users

-In order to keep artifacts isolated from other users of the registry, users can use [repository mapping metadata](https://github.com/theupdateframework/taps/blob/master/tap4.md).
-Developers can store private artifacts on a separate registry (even if this registry is located on the same server), then users could use the map file to point to the private registry for specific artifacts, and to a public registry for other artifacts.
+In order to keep artifacts isolated from other users of the registry, developers can store private artifacts on a separate registry requiring no intermixing of content with other registries.
+If a user needs to access artifacts from multiple registries, they can configure their local [repository mapping metadata](https://github.com/theupdateframework/taps/blob/master/tap4.md) to point to the private registry for specific artifacts, and to a public registry for other artifacts.
 The user would still need to provide credentials to the private registry so that the registry can enforce access control.

 ### Scalability